Nov

 Isaiah 41:8-10

-Therefore, Isaiah 41:2 cannot be a saint, and must be the Son of man Jesus Christ himself, the King of the saints.
+Therefore, Isaiah 41:2 cannot be a saint, a soldier of Israel, and must be the Son of man Jesus Christ himself, the King of the saints.

 Who hath wrought and done it, calling the generations from the beginning?
 I the LORD, the first, and with the last; I am he.
 The isles saw it, and feared; the ends of the earth were afraid, drew near, and came.